How to watch CNN live online anywhere in the world

 In some countries you'll be able to watch a free live stream of CNN's news coverage, but this isn't available everywhere, and doesn't provide such flexible coverage as the paid-for CNN Go service.

 If you have cable or an OTT provider like Sling and you're out of the US, the most efficient way of getting access is to use the best VPN to change your location.
-All you need to do is select a US VPN server, then head over to the CNN website as if you were back home.
+All you need to do is select a U.S. VPN server, then head over to the CNN website as if you were back home.
 Then sign in with your details, and get watching.

 So, for example, if you're in Canada visiting family or for work, you won't be able to watch CNN, even though you've paid for it.
-But, by using ExpressVPN you can select a server in the USA and virtually relocate.
+But, by using NordVPN you can select a server in the USA and virtually relocate.

 Once you've done that you can log in on the website with your cable details, and access everything CNN has to offer – even though you're physically located somewhere that the service doesn't cover.